-Student Signature:
+Student Signature :

-Student Name (plea se print):
+Student Name (please print):

 Student ID: Grade: Date:

-As the parent/guard Use Policy when my operated by the Dist personal device.
-Sh revoked.
-I also unde disciplinary or legal to control access to will be inaccessible materials acquired of District technology student(s) or family a crict or while accessing ould my student(s) vi- erstand that any violal consequences.
-I furth the Internet, but cannot a student users.
-I ago on the network and accountside the school settle and network resource erstand, and agree to the are using electronic device g the District Wi-Fi/Interolate the policy, access perion of the policy is problem understand that the lost guarantee that all concree not to hold the District ecept responsibility when the sign of the permission for some control of the second secon ces owned, leased, or rnet, even if using a rivileges may be ibited and may result in District has taken steps troversial information ct responsible for my student(s) uses or my student(s) to use
+As the parent/guar Acceptable Use Poleased, or operated using a personal d be revoked.
+I also result in disciplina taken steps to continformation will be responsible for ma student(s) uses Dis licy when my student(solve) liby the District or while evice.
+Should my stude understand that any victory or legal consequence to access to the Interrese inaccessible to student terials acquired on the strict technology outside instrict technology and ermission Form erstand, and agree to the Technology or family are using electronic device accessing the District Wi-Fi/Interent(s) violate the policy, access priviolation of the policy is prohibited a es.
+I further understand that the District but cannot guarantee that all contains a gree not to hold the District network and accept responsibility let the school setting.
+I give permissing the Interest of the Int vices owned, ernet, even if vileges may and may vistrict has ontroversial strict when my sion for my

-Parent/Guardian Na ame (please print):
+Parent/Guardian 1 Name (please print):

 Date:

-Students 18 years of age or older may sign this release form for themselves.
+^{}Students 18 years of age or older may sign this release form for themselves.

-C-105-P

-District Rules and Guides Student/Parent Handbook Acknowledgment
+C-105-P District Rules and Guides Form A Student/Parent Handbook Acknowledgment